 Use Touchless Menus and QR Codes

 A paper menu is the single dirtiest thing on a restaurant table.
-Without a doubt, the most impactful decision you can make is to roll out QR code menus.
+Without a doubt, the most impactful decision you can make is to roll out a QR code-based digital restaurant table menu.
 They’re cost-effective, agile, easy to create and use, and 100% contactless.

 But a QR code is used for more than menus.
 A dynamic QR code can be a table d’hote menu, a digital wine list, a touchless ordering platform, or a contactless payment solution.
 You can even get into QR code marketing.